chiroptical/slurm-bank/README.md

       make you smile"
 - Slurm: I am using 16.05.6, but I imagine most of the queries should work for older, and newer, versions.
+- SMTP: A working SMTP server to send emails via `smtplib` in python.

 # Slurm Setup